 Typex Mk III Exp ciphering machine, complete in fibre transit case, c.
 1945.
 Electrical impulses were transmitted through 5 drums or wheels, arranged in a pre-determined order.
-A message is typed with the left hand whilst turning the handle with the right, achieving 20 words a minute.
-Cypher, or plain text, is printed onto paper tape, to be transcribed into a communication system.
+A message was typed with the left hand whilst turning the handle with the right, achieving 20 words a minute.
+Cypher, or plain text, was printed onto paper tape, to be transcribed into a communication system.

 The British Typex cypher machine was based on the German Enigma cipher machine.
 In 1928 the British government bought two commercial Enigmas and commissioned Creed & Company to manufacture an Enigma-type cipher machine.